conda-forge/conda-forge.github.io/blog/2026-09-24-system-sysroot.md

 - The system sysroot is meant for native compilation.
 For cross-compiling, keep using the vendored `sysroot_<target>` packages, unless you have a sysroot for the target architecture installed in your system.
+- Using the system sysroot makes builds less reproducible.

 ## `conda-gcc-specs`